Lake Bled to the Adriatic Cycling Holiday

-* €100 'cash only' deposit to be paid on arrival.
-This will be refunded when bike is returned in good shape
+Electric bikes are also available. €100 ‘cash only’ deposit to be paid on arrival.
+This will be refunded when bike is returned in good shape.

 We suggest you bring your own helmet for safety and hygiene reasons.
 Alternatively, helmets are available to rent at the time of booking.
 Please note that it is compulsory to wear a helmet in Slovenia.